 Occupying Eden Roc’s original tower, Nobu Hotel’s 206 rooms are also designed by Rockwell in an Asian-inspired aesthetic featuring a silk screen cherry blossom accent wall, paper lanterns and a subdued neutral palette of natural materials like stone and wood.
 Guests of Nobu Hotel are privy to a handful of exclusive on-property perks, including access to the Nobu pool in addition to the property’s three other pools, room service by Nobu, Natura Bissé bath products and 10 extra minutes automatically added to any spa service.

 The Eden Roc now occupies 418 rooms inside the more modern tower built in 2008, which is currently undergoing a redesign floor-by-floor to give them a more contemporary, updated look.
-This project is expected to be 90 percent complete by December 2018.
+This project is expected to be complete by the end of December.
 One of the perks of this tower is that all of the rooms have ocean views unlike the original tower’s 1950s architecture.

 At the moment, they’re still in the process of converting all floors of the original tower into the Nobu Hotel design and the Nobu pool is slated for completion at the end of the month.

 Once all of the improvements are in place, both hotels will boast luxurious contemporary rooms with dinner at Nobu just an elevator ride away.